theNewDynamic/sophiamcclennen.com/content/en/post/2014-07-16-ideas-of-the-decade.md

 category: news
 ---
-My contribution to the *The 2014 &#8211; 2015 Report on the State of the Discipline of Comparative Literature* published by American Comparative Literature Association has just been released: &#8220;[Ideas of the Decade: Human Rights][1].&#8221;
+My contribution to the *The 2014 &#8211; 2015 Report on the State of the Discipline of Comparative Literature* published by American Comparative Literature Association has just been released: “;[Ideas of the Decade: Human Rights][1].”

  [1]: http://stateofthediscipline.acla.org/entry/human-rights